How Belief Works

 In the previous section I also addressed the potential objection that it seems both true by definition and obvious from experience that if we comprehend a claim that we didn't already believe, then our level of trust in the claim's source on the subject of the claim affects whether we believe the claim, contrary to credulism.
 And the analysis countering this objection similarly applies to the same objection regarding recalling a claim that we didn’t already believe.

 I've said that organically thinking X is when our thinking X is either a recollection of an apparent fact or a conclusion.
-But in reality comprehending X, recalling X when we didn’t believe X immediately before doing so, and imagining-up X, also involve organically thinking X. In each case, by definition, X only enters our mind upon us thinking X, whereas deliberately thinking X, like a silent mantra, is by definition immediately preceded by us thinking about X.
+But in reality comprehending X, imagining-up X, and recalling X when we didn’t already believe X, also involve organically thinking X. Whereas deliberately thinking X, like a silent mantra, by definition follows from thinking about X, organically thinking X doesn't.

 Also, deliberately thinking X is always immediately preceded by organically thinking X, given that it's dependent on recalling this claim that we decided to think.